 Here's a yellow-on-navy span of text.

-The next generation of styles (CSS3) offers more sophisticated color effects, like partial transparency.
+The current generation of styles offers more sophisticated, fancy, color effects, like partial transparency, that I don't have much experience with.
 Check it out at W3Schools.

 You can make images into backgrounds, too, as well as just plain colors.